codingMustache/codingMustache/README.md

 ## Joke of the Day

-I wouldn't buy anything with velcro.
-It's a total rip-off.
+The great thing about stationery shops is they're always in the same place...

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. Application
+ 1. Instruction
- 2. Session
+ 2. Data
- 3. Present
+ 3. Address
- 4. Network
+ 4. Control

 <details>
   <summary>Answer</summary>
-  Application
+  Instruction
 </details>